ahoxus/ahoxus.github.io/index.md

 pricing options:

-**self-hosted** all powers and responsibilities in your hands. free.

-**free plan** hosted with us for selected members. subscribe below for a chance of joining the beta.
+**free plan** hosted with us for selected members. subscribe below to get news on how you may join the beta. (hint: you may need to read a lot!)

-**donate** to fairly extend the limits imposed by free services.
+**self-hosted** all powers and responsibilities in your hands. free, you just need to host and do it all yourself. (it'll be easy to follow our guides)

 ***premium support*** for everyone.

-all options are simple to use and hard to abuse.
+all options are simple to use and hard to abuse. notice how all options require $0 paid to us.

-there are plenty ways to [[uproot](/uproot)] your digital foundations.
+start to [[uproot](/uproot)] your digital foundations today!

 # subscribe

 get [[news](/updates)] about ahoxus. during the year of 2020 we've sent out 2 emails, only when it matters.

-subscribing also counts as an application for a chance to join the uproot beta.
+subscribing also adds up to your chances to [[join](/join)] the uproot beta...

 <form id="subscribe"
   action="https://formspree.io/f/mzbkgqzd"